 Commenters were quick to point out that this “smart” upgrade actually makes it even harder for transit users, pedestrians, and bicyclists to cross the corridor.
 Rather than a complete street, Mercer is a complete obstacle for north-south multimodel travel in the city.
 The reliability and quality of numerous bus routes–the 40, 62, and 70–are squashed by Mercer congestion and these smart upgrades go in the wrong direction.
 Bus riders often mention the urge to get off before the Mercer Mess to walk across rather than sit on a bus stuck in traffic.
 Unfortunately, crossing the street is a daily anxiety for people walking or biking.

 Some armchair transportation engineers have proposed that Mercer Street needs pedestrian bridges and/or tunnels.
-Q13’s Brandi Kruse outed herself as a huge proponent of pedestrian bridges on Mercer at Civic Cocktail earlier this month.
+Q13 Fox’s Brandi Kruse outed herself as a huge proponent of pedestrian bridges on Mercer at Civic Cocktail earlier this month.
 It seems like an easy fix, but the urban merits of pedestrian bridges are scant.

 - Pedestrian bridges are expensive.
-Our Pedestrian Master Plan is woefully underfunded and blowing tens of millions on Mercer pedestrian bridges is likely to set us either farther back.
+Our Pedestrian Master Plan is woefully underfunded and blowing tens of millions on Mercer pedestrian bridges is likely to set us even farther back.

 - They eat up valuable street space because they need long staircases to provide sufficient clearance.
 Most often sidewalks are shrunk to accommodate them impeding their flow.